On-die termination: How On-Die Termination (ODT) Works: An Example of DRAM

 Utilizing On-Die Termination (ODT) involves two steps.
 First, the On-Die Termination (ODT) value must be selected within the DRAM.
 Second, it can be dynamically enabled/disabled using the ODT pin from the ODT Controller.
 To configure ODT there could be different methods.
 In DRAM, it is done by setting up the device’s extended mode register with the proper ODT value.

 There are synchronous and asynchronous timing requirements, depending on the state of the DRAM device.
 Essentially, the On-Die Termination (ODT) is turned on just before the data transfer and then shut off immediately after.
 If there is more than one DRAM device loaded on the channel, either the active or inactive DRAM can terminate the signal.
 This flexibility enables optimal termination to occur as precisely as needed.

 Let’s try to understand how On-Die Termination (ODT) works in DRAM read and write operations.
-All data-group signals fall under point-to-point singling.
+All data-group signals fall under point-to-point signaling.
 The data-group signals are driven by the DRAM controller on writes and driven by the DRAM memories during reads.
 No external resistors are needed on these routes on PCB as the DRAM controller and Memory are equipped with ODT.
 The receivers in both cases (DRAMS memory on writes and DRAM controller on reads) will assert on-die terminations (ODT) at the appropriate times.
 The following diagrams show the impedances seen on these nets during write and read cycles.